selkies-project/selkies-gstreamer/docs/design.md

 This project is adequate as a high-performance replacement to most Linux remote desktop solutions, providing similar performance, delivering 60 frames per second at 1080p resolution with software encoding on 150% CPU consumption or better on an NVIDIA or Intel/AMD GPU.
 Selkies-GStreamer, overall, achieves comparable performance to proprietary remote desktop platforms and surpasses those of similar open-source applications by incorporating GPU-accelerated screen encoding and latency-eliminating techniques.

 You may create a self-hosted version of your favorite cloud gaming platform, running on a Linux host with a web-based client from any operating system.
-Wine and Proton allows `.exe` Windows games, as well as your research application, running in Linux, without the complicated Windows licenses.
+Wine and Proton allow your `.exe` Windows application, as well as Windows games, to run with Linux, without the complicated Windows licensing.

 There are several strengths of Selkies-GStreamer compared to other game streaming or remote desktop platforms.